Secure Channel Specifics

 PUK Generation from Diversified Value

-We use the trailing 8 bytes of the Diversified Value and generate the PUK using the pseudocode below.
-In the HTML version of this guide, you may need to scroll horizontally to see the full line.
+We use the trailing 8 bytes of the diversified value and generate the PUK using the pseudocode below.
+Scroll horizontally to see the full line, if needed.

 Global Platform: CPLC Data